 The 0 is what you do for the first round.
 The numbers within the parentheses are what you do for the second, third and fourth rounds, respectively.

 It shows the number of rounds you must do 0 rounds for the first size.
 The size you did must have been one of the sizes that required 0 rounds to be done that way if not your pattern would not have worked out.
 It is probably not a good idea to igore a part of the pattern it worked out this time buthe you may not be as lucky next time.
-It would be a shame to put all that work into something and have it not work out because a part if the pattern was not done.
-Best of luck with your future projects.

 that particular pattern has instructions for 4 sizes - those instructions tells you how many rounds to work for each size.